satnet-project/protocol/README.md

 This daemon creates a serie of logs that reports the operation.
 They are located at `/logs` folder, which can be found at the hidden folder `.satnet` created inside the user's home directory.

 For easy access to them can be used log_viewer script.
-To launch this script should run satnetprotocol.
+To launch this script should run `satnetprotocol`